kushagramttl/Data-Transfer-Node-in-a-Box/README.md

 The solution would be using services such as MinIO which allows a consistent, performant and scalable object store.
 It can handle unstructured, large data such as photos, videos, log files, container images, backups etc. The solution also uses gridFTP protocol for transfer of containers over the network.

+# 5. Acceptance Criteria
+The project acceptance will be based on the following criteria:
+* Creation of an image container where data can be stored
+* Transfer of container from a source to destination
+* A portal where the user can login to perform the above operations

+Initially, the portal only needs to cover basic necessity that supports the mentioned operations

+# 6. Release Planning
+Due for Week1:
+* Django setup
+* Learning about protocol for transfer of files
+* Learning about image and container creation

+The further releases of application are not fixed yet for a particular date and are dependent on evaluation results from experiments being conducted for the project.